As a certified fitness trainer, I've encountered many clients and individuals who wished to start their journey on track running.

 Track Lingo

-- Strides: These are very short sprints (maybe fifty meters or half the straightaway) performed at near maximum exertion [1].
+• Strides: According to the National Institute of Health (NIH), these are very short sprints (maybe fifty meters or half the straightaway) performed at near maximum exertion [1].

-- Recovery: A recovery phase helps you catch your breath, regroup, and concentrate on offering an ongoing effort in your interval sessions [2].
-During the recovery time, your rate of perceived exertion should be 5 out of 10, or 50% of your interval effort.
+• Recovery: According to the NIH, a recovery phase helps you catch your breath, regroup, and concentrate on offering an ongoing effort in your interval sessions [2].
+During the recovery period, your rate of perceived exertion should be 5 out of 10, or 50% of your interval effort.

 "If you don't recover sufficiently, you'll spend the whole workout fighting fatigue rather than increasing speed and power.
 Maintain recovery times of two to three minutes for 100- and 200-meter runs, and four to five minutes for 400-meter efforts."